SocialCodeInc/ssh-ecs-run-task/README.md

 	SSH Options:
-		--ssh-user   <user>                          defaults to your current ssh config
+		--ssh-user   <user>                          defaults to your current ssh config --sudo                                       use sudo to run the docker command

 	ssh-ecs-run-task inspects the container in the task to determine its environment, volumes and image, ssh's to the chosen instance and runs the command in a new container